mousepawmedia/devdocs/source/guides/staff.rst

 * Jenkins (jenkins.mousepawmedia.net)

+* Etherpad (pad.mousepawmedia.net)

 We also use IRC and Jitsi for regular communication.

+Our network is spread across two servers.

+- **Webster** is the public server hosting ``mousepawmedia.com``, `mousepawgames.com`, and our email servers.
+It is based out of Fremont, CA, and is available 24/7.

+- **Hawksnest** is our development server.
+It hosts DevNet, our collection of development tools.
+Anything with a ``mousepawmedia.net`` address lives on Hawksnest. it is available from 7am to 10pm Pacific, 7 days a week.

+Visit **staff.mousepawmedia.com** for our 24/7 staff portal, with links to Webmail, Jitsi, and DevNet.
+The DevNet landing has links to everything else.

 .. _gstaff_network_webmail:

 Webmail
 ------------------------------------------

 ..
-NOTE:: Webmail is hosted on our Provo, Utah servers, and thus is
+NOTE:: Webmail is hosted on our Fremont, California servers, and thus is
     available 24/7!

 Email is one of our primary ways of communicating at MousePaw Media.
 You have